Do you know how to build a blackout kit?

 And when it does, having a kit ready and not having anything prepared makes a massive difference in your situation.
 The importance of having a blackout kit can’t be overestimated.

-How To Build A Blackout Kit
+How To Pack a Blackout Kit

 If you don’t want to buy a kit that’s already pre-made and done-for-you, you can go the DIY route.
 Watch the video below on how to build a blackout kit.